Cuauhtémoc Blanco: Municipal president of Cuernavaca (2015–2018)

-In January 2015, Blanco registered as a Social Democratic Party candidate for the municipal presidential elections of the city of Cuernavaca, the capital of the Mexican state of Morelos, and was formally nominated two months later.
-In the 2015 legislative elections, he won in a closely contested election, narrowly defeating Maricela Velázquez of the incumbent Institutional Revolutionary Party (PRI).
+In January 2015, Blanco registered as a Social Democratic Party (PSD) candidate for the municipal presidential elections of the city of Cuernavaca, the capital of the Mexican state of Morelos, and was formally nominated two months later.
+In the 2015 state election, he won in a closely contested election, narrowly defeating Maricela Velázquez of the incumbent Institutional Revolutionary Party (PRI).
 In a subsequent vote recount Blanco was confirmed the winner of the municipal presidential race.

 As municipal president, Blanco struggled with accusations about his residency in the city, allegations that he had accepted a bribe to run for office, and even murder.
 None of these allegations ever went anywhere.
-In June 2016, he left the Social Democratic Party and dismissed the secretary of the city council, Roberto Yañez Moreno, which marked the beginning of a dispute between Blanco and the party.
+In June 2016, he left the Social Democratic Party and dismissed the secretary of the city council, Roberto Yáñez Moreno, which marked the beginning of a dispute between Blanco and the party.

 In March 2017, he joined the Social Encounter Party (PES).

-Governor of Morelos (2018–present)
+Governor of Morelos (2018–2024)

-For the 2018 general elections, the National Regeneration Movement proposed having Senator Rabindranath Salazar Solorio as the candidate under the coalition Juntos Haremos Historia for the Governor of Morelos but PES, also part of the coalition, argued Blanco was the better choice for the coalition's candidate.
+For the 2018 general elections, the National Regeneration Movement proposed having Senator Rabindranath Salazar Solorio as the Juntos Haremos Historia coalition candidate for governor of Morelos but the PES, also part of the coalition, argued Blanco was the better choice.
 In December 2015, it was determined there would be an internal election to see who would become the candidate for the coalition.

 On 28 January 2018, Juntos Haremos Historia presidential candidate Andrés Manuel López Obrador announced Blanco would be the coalition's candidate after winning the nominee process against Senator Rabindranath Salazar Solorio.
-On 11 March 2018 he formally registered to become candidate for Governor of Morelos and on 2 April 2018, he was separated from his post as municipal president of Cuernavaca, succeeded by Denisse Arizmendi Villegas, in order to formally participate in the gubernatorial elections.
+On 11 March 2018 he formally registered to become the candidate for governor of Morelos and, on 2 April 2018, he resigned as municipal president of Cuernavaca in order to formally participate in the gubernatorial elections; he was succeeded as mayor by Denisse Arizmendi Villegas.
 Polls indicated he was in the lead.

-On 1 July 2018, he won the 2018 gubernatorial elections by a landslide, becoming the first former footballer to win a state governor election in Mexico.
+On 1 July 2018, he won the 2018 gubernatorial elections by a landslide, becoming the first former footballer to win a gubernatorial election in Mexico.
 He began his term as Governor on 1 October 2018.
-His greatest challenges as governor are finding adequate funding for the state university (UAEM) and resolving the high incidence of crime in the state.
+His greatest challenges as governor were finding adequate funding for the state university (UAEM) and resolving the high incidence of crime in the state.
 Only three months into his term, he was already faced with marches denouncing his administration.
-On 13 February 2019 Blanco formally charged his predecessor, Graco Ramirez, with organized crime, operations with resources of illicit origin, and tax fraud.
+On 13 February 2019 Blanco formally charged his predecessor, Graco Ramírez, with organized crime, operations with resources of illicit origin, and tax fraud.